PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 **A long process to ensure the full success of the revamp.**

-First, to have a better understanding of our users' pain points, we have interviewed merchants with a different number of shops and different business activities such as B2B / B2C, selling in different countries.
+First, to have a better understanding of our users' pain points, we interviewed merchants with a different number of shops and different business activities such as B2B / B2C, selling in different countries.
 We also interviewed web agencies of different sizes.

 Secondly, we studied what was done by our competitors to identify opportunities and threats.